jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

   </li>
 </ul>

-One way of writing out all the possible matches might be:
+Here are all the possible matches for that expression:

 ```
 ace